wmvieira21/time_tracker/README.md

 Time Entries: Add time entries for each project and task to track exactly how much time is spent.
 Each time entry includes the following fields:

 - Date: The date when the time was spent.
--Notes: Description or observations about the work done.
+- Notes: Description or observations about the work done.
--Hours Worked: The amount of time dedicated to the task.
+- Hours Worked: The amount of time dedicated to the task.
--Project: The project related to the task.
+- Project: The project related to the task.
--Task: The specific task within the project.
+- Task: The specific task within the project.
--Home Page: Displays all recorded time entries, giving you an overview of the time spent across different periods and projects.
+- Home Page: Displays all recorded time entries, giving you an overview of the time spent across different periods and projects.

 Project View Tab: A dedicated tab to display all time entries grouped by project, making it easier to analyze the time spent on each one.